-This policy applies to all applicants for registration as a Chinese herbal medicine practitioner and/or acupuncturist who are undertaking the multiple-choice question (MCQ) examination.
+This policy applies to all applicants who are undertaking the multiple-choice question (MCQ) examination.

 This document contains the information on the manner in which the CMBA (or its delegate) will assess cases of alleged candidate misconduct.

 Policy

 The CMBA's expectations of candidates are described in the CMBA regulatory examinations candidate handbook - multiple-choice question examination.